orion3000/albert/README.md

 ## validatecard
-This endpoint lets you POST a credit card number in a json payload in the 'ccnumber' field without authorization.
+This endpoint lets you POST a credit card number in a json payload in the 'cc_number' field without authorization.

 #### HTTP Request